-Provided 463 hours of professional development training for employees.
+- Converted the agency HR/Payroll functions to SCEIS.
+The conversion required a significant dedication of time for existing staff. - Maintained and provided payroll and insurance benefits records for Comptroller General employees (100 percent of requirements).
+Provided information for all EPMS reviews, reclassifications, and performance increases for covered positions. - Provided 986 hours of professional development training for employees.
 Agency management works to reduce expenses incurred for registration, travel, meals, and lodging for staff training, and commercial acquired professional development.
 Since staff training is needed to maintain and improve job skills and development, the agency actively collaborates with other agencies with similar training needs and requirements, including the Department of Health and Human Services, the State Auditor's Office, and the Department of Revenue.
-Through this collaboration, the agencies have developed and presented inhouse training at very reduced costs and shared the fixed costs of employees attending audio conferences hosted at local sites with other agencies.

-By using these collaborative approaches and cost-cutting measures, our agency has been able to reduce much of its staff training costs, including travel.
+Through this collaboration, the agencies have developed and presented inhouse training at very reduced costs and shared the fixed costs of employees attending audio conferences hosted at local sites with other agencies. - By using this collaborative approach and cost cutting measures, our agency has been able to reduce much of its staff training costs, including travel.
 Agency management is aware that the cumulative knowledge gained through experience and education is critical to the successful operation of this agency and will continue to seek ways to provide relevant, low-cost training for its entire staff and for the accounting personnel of other interested agencies.

-Note: The agency collaborated with other state agencies with similar training needs.
-Through this collaboration, the agencies developed and presented in-house training and shared the cost of attending audio conferences hosted at local sites.
-The collaboration resulted in a significant savings and continues to be successful.
-FY 07 and FY 08 have been modified to show Professional Development Training hours spent on developing and implementing SCEIS (shaded area).
+Note: Through collaboration, the agencies develops and presents in-house training and shares the cost of attending audio conferences hosted at local sites.
+The collaboration results in a significant savings and continues to be successful.